Stock Market Performance: Index Funds And Federal Reserve Policy

 To me, the evidence that investor attitudes toward Federal Reserve policy was strongly exhibited as the stock indexes rose to new historical highs following the last meeting of the Federal Open Market Committee two weeks ago when it became apparent to investors that the Fed was going to continue to keep policy accommodative, even through the Fed might raise its policy rate again at the June meeting of the FOMC and will probably begin to cautiously start to reduce the Fed's balance sheet sometime later this year.

-This, to me, is the "environment" that investors are now working in and they are very comfortable with the investing approach that is consistent with a "follow the Fed" mantra.
+This, to me, is the "environment" that investors are now working in, and they are very comfortable with the investing approach that is consistent with a "follow the Fed" mantra.
 The investors that have taken this approach have done very well over the past seven or eight years as the Fed has underwritten more and more new historical highs.

 What we need to be aware of is that this "environment" could change.
 This is what Mr. Lo has presented us with in his theory of "adaptive markets."
 A regime continues - until the regime changes.
 Then, as Mr. Lo argues, the change in regime can bring about a change in the "environment."
 And, if there is a change in the "environment," a new investment strategy will need to be defined.